joor/iOS-Code-Challenge/README.md

   - Please architect this app in the way that you’d want to build at JOOR (6+ developers over 2+ years).
   We understand that this may fall into over-architecting for the task at hand, but the purpose is to understand how you draw the lines between different groups of responsibilities and how that translates into functional layers
-- Test coverage and clarity
+- Unit test coverage and clarity

 ## Instructions